 genetics consultations for children with diagnosed syndromes that may have hearing disorders as co-morbid conditions

-classroom hearing aid, FM, and cochlear implant monitoring
+classroom hearing aid, FM, and cochlear implant monitoring of functions

 diagnostic audiometric evaluations of classroom children including behavioral testing and evaluation of hearing aid function (behavioral and real ear measurements)